 Common Name: Harvestbells

-Gentiana saponaria is a Perennial up to 0.75 metres tall.
+Gentiana saponaria is a perennial plant that can grow up to 0.75 metres tall.

 It has medicinal uses.